WHISTLE-BLOWING POLICY (this “Policy”)

 7. Review of this Policy

-This Policy is approved by the Board of Directors of Hai-O on 28 May 2020.
+This Policy is approved by the Board of Directors of Beshom on 1 April 2022.